How to design an effective graphical abstract: the ultimate guide

 We’re huge advocates of the And - But - Therefore format of storytelling invented by Dr Randy Olson in his book “Connection” which one of our favourite science communication books of all time!

 The ‘And’ is the context (background), the ‘But’ is the hook that holds the reader’s attention (knowledge gap), and the ‘Therefore’ is what you found (results and conclusions).
 You can read more about this format of storytelling here.
 We can leave out the methods (unless you’re writing a methods paper!).
 If your reader is interested, they can find them in all their nitty-gritty glory in the full paper.

 Now that you have your target audience in mind, let’s decide on the content, starting with the text.

-You do need some text to provide context and to guide the reader through the graphics, but keep it as short as possible: definitely less than 80 words.
-And anyway, the clearer your graphics are, the fewer words you’ll need.
+You do need some text to provide context and to guide the reader through the graphics, but keep it as short as possible.
+And anyway, the clearer your graphics are, the fewer words you’ll need!

 How to write it

 If you’re talking to experts, you might have some technical words, but if you’re engaging with the public you’ll need to stay away from all jargon.
-Some call it “jargon monoxide poisoning” for a good reason.
-It really asphyxiates your reader!
+Remember that jargon monoxide is lethal!

 Crack your knuckles because now we’re getting to work on how your GA will look.
 On paper, or in your design software, make the first draft.